Application for Course Development Grant (formerly Category B-C)

 - Grants are limited to course improvements.

 This grant is intended for courses that meet at least 75% of the QM essential standards or have a self-evaluation score of at least 60%, but are in need of significant work to meet the full standard for QM certification.
-These courses will go through an official QM course review with the goal of receiving the QM certification mark which recognizes that this course has met all of the essential standards and receives at least 84 of the possible 99 points on the rubric.
+These courses will go through an official QM course review with the goal of receiving the QM certification mark, recognizing that the course has met all of the essential standards and receives at least 85 of the possible 100 points on the rubric.
 The award for this category is a $1500 stipend.

 Stipends will be paid upon completion of QM certification or internal review as specified in the corresponding award category.